-- 42. Following the public hearing on June 9, 2021, the IWVGA's Board of Directors adopted Resolution No. 04-21 finding that Defendants have not paid the Basin Replenishment Fee, as required by Ordinance No. 03-20. - 43.
-Through Resolution No. 04-21 the IWVGA ordered: - Defendants to cease production of all groundwater from the Basin until all fee payments are made current along with interest at a rate of 1% per month on the delinquent amount as well as a 10% penalty on the delinquent amount. - That if Defendants continue to extract water from the Basin without paying the Basin Replenishment Fee following the effective date of Resolution No. 03-20, legal counsel for the IWVGA shall initiate court proceedings to enforce the IWVGA's order. - 44.
-As of the date of this action, Defendants have not paid the IWVGA the Basin Extraction Fee for water Defendants' have extracted from the Basin after January 1, 2021.
-The IWVGA are informed and believe that Defendants are still extracting water from the Basin for their farming operations. - 45.
+- 51. Following the public hearing on June 9, 2021, the IWVGA's Board of Directors adopted Resolution No. 05-21 finding that Defendants have not paid the Basin Replenishment Fee, as required by Ordinance No. 03-20. - 52.
+Through Resolution No. 05-21 the IWVGA ordered: - a.
+Defendants to cease production of all groundwater from the Basin until all fee payments are made current along with interest at a rate of 1% per month on the delinquent amount as well as a 10% penalty on the delinquent amount. - That if Defendants continue to extract water from the Basin without paying the Basin Replenishment Fee following the effective date of Resolution No. 03-20, legal counsel for the IWVGA shall initiate court proceedings to enforce the IWVGA's order. - 53.
+The IWVGA's order through Resolution No. 05-21 does not apply to any groundwater extraction by Searles to meet its continuing obligation to provide water to Searles Domestic in order to meet the demand of all persons within Searles Domestic's service area. - 54.
+As of the date of this action, Defendants have not paid the IWVGA the Basin Extraction Fee for water Defendants have extracted from the Basin after January 1, 2021. - The IWVGA are informed and believe that Defendants are still extracting 55. water from the Basin for their minerals recovery and manufacturing operations. - 56.
 Water Code section 10730.6 provides the following with regards to fee collection and enforcement: - (a) A groundwater fee levied pursuant to this chapter shall be due and payable to the groundwater sustainability agency by each owner or operator on a day established by the groundwater sustainability agency. - (b) If an owner or operator knowingly fails to pay a groundwater fee within 30 days of it becoming due, the owner or operator shall be liable to the groundwater sustainability agency for interest at the rate of 1 percent per month on the delinquent amount of the groundwater fee and a 10-percent penalty.

-(c) The groundwater sustainability agency may bring a suit in the court having jurisdiction against any owner or operator of a groundwater extraction facility within the area covered by the plan for the collection of any delinquent groundwater fees, interest, or penalties imposed under this chapter.
-If the groundwater sustainability agency seeks an attachment against the property of any named defendant in the suit, the groundwater sustainability agency shall not be required to furnish a bond or other undertaking as provided in Title 6.5 (commencing with Section 481.010) of Part 2 of the Code of Civil Procedure.

-(d) In the alternative to bringing a suit pursuant to subdivision (c), a groundwater sustainability agency may collect any delinquent groundwater charge and any civil penalties and interest on the delinquent groundwater charge pursuant to the laws applicable to the local agency or, if a joint powers authority, to the entity designated pursuant to Section 6509 of the Government Code.
-The collection shall be in the same manner as it would be applicable to the collection of delinquent assessments, water charges, or tolls.

-(e) As an additional remedy, a groundwater sustainability agency, after a public hearing, may order an owner or operator to cease extraction of groundwater until all delinquent fees are paid.
+- (c) The groundwater sustainability agency may bring a suit in the court having jurisdiction against any owner or operator of a groundwater extraction facility within the area covered by the plan for the collection of any delinquent groundwater fees, interest, or penalties imposed under this chapter.
+If the groundwater sustainability agency seeks an attachment against the property of any named defendant in the suit, the groundwater sustainability agency shall not be required to furnish a bond or other undertaking as provided in Title 6.5 (commencing with Section 481.010) of Part 2 of the Code of Civil Procedure. - (d) In the alternative to bringing a suit pursuant to subdivision (c), a groundwater sustainability agency may collect any delinquent groundwater charge and any civil penalties and interest on the delinquent groundwater charge pursuant to the laws applicable to the local agency or, if a joint powers authority, to the entity designated pursuant to Section 6509 of the Government Code.
+The collection shall be in the same manner as it would be applicable to the collection of delinquent assessments, water charges, or tolls. - (e) As an additional remedy, a groundwater sustainability agency, after a public hearing, may order an owner or operator to cease extraction of groundwater until all delinquent fees are paid.
 The groundwater sustainability agency shall give notice to the owner or operator by certified mail not less than 15 days in advance of the public hearing.